 - .org sites are for nonprofit organizations.
 These sites may be educational, research or advocacy-based.
 You will need to read about the organization to determine whether or not the information it publishes is likely to be biased or not.

 - .com is the most familiar domain.
-It stands for "commercial," and can be used by any company, for any purpose.
-So, you will see news, entertainment, social networking, and even some educational products (like the APUS Library's LibGuides and LibAnswers sites!).
+It stands for "commercial," and can be used by any company, for any purpose. .net is a common business domain as well.
+On sites like these, you will see news, entertainment, social networking, and even some educational products (like the APUS Library's LibGuides and LibAnswers sites!).
 Look carefully for author information, or read about the publisher/host to decide whether it is trustworthy for your research purposes or not.

 Save yourself some time!
 If you limit your searches to scholarly or peer-reviewed publications, then you can feel confident that the authors are experts in the field.
 Read more about peer review to find out why.